edeforas/BeeDNN/HOWTO.md

 1_xor_1=0
 Test succeded.

-( This sample learn to reproduce a XOR gate )

 Congratulation!
-You built, trained and computed the output, of your first Neural Network.
+You built, trained, and computed the output of your first Neural Network.
 You can try also the sample: `sample_regression_sin`, for regression tasks

-## 2/ A more advanced classification (MNIST digits dataset)
+## 2/ A more advanced classification: (MNIST digits dataset)+ Dense layers

 The previous XOR sample is using the simple internal Matrix Library, but for heavy learning tasks, use the eigen library.
 Eigen is a header only library, with no dependencies.
-BeeDNN can use either the internal matrix library or Eigen, to change, set an environnement variable.
+BeeDNN can use either the internal matrix library or Eigen, to select it, set an environnement variable.

 To use eigen: